Daily High to Daily Low: Is It Safe to Buy Lyft Inc. (LYFT)?

-Lyft Inc. (NASDAQ:LYFT) went down by -0.48% from its latest closing price compared to the recent 1-year high of $57.68.
-The company’s stock price has collected -2.47% of loss in the last five trading sessions.
+Lyft Inc. (NASDAQ:LYFT) went up by 5.47% from its latest closing price compared to the recent 1-year high of $57.68.
+The company’s stock price has collected 23.45% of gains in the last five trading sessions.
 MarketWatch.com reported on 08/13/22 that Used EVs: How to navigate the tight market for pre-owned electric vehicles like the Nissan Leaf and Chevy Volt

 Is It Worth Investing in Lyft Inc. (NASDAQ :LYFT) Right Now?